MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 RUN powershell	Remove-Item c:\php.zip -Force
 ```

-The resulting image will consist of three layers, one for each operation completed.
+The resulting image will consist of four layers, one for the Base image, and then one for each operation completed.

 ```
 C:\> docker history example1